jacob-t-radford/ptype/README.md

 This repository contains a full-stack web application to visualize precipitation type probabilities.
 The frontend is built with **React**, and the backend is a **Flask** API served via **Gunicorn** behind an **Nginx** reverse proxy.

+It is currently running on a t2.medium instance on the AWS CISL AI2ES Testbed.

 ![](Screenshot.jpg)

 ## 🗂 Contents